JitsuJournal/API/README.md

 To facilitate usage thresholds, we create a new record in the database with UUIDs from JitsuJournal whenever a user tries to call a specific API endpoint.
 When a new request is received, we check if the sum of a user's usage records is within their assigned limit for a set period (e.g. 50 per month).

-Note: UUIDs are not required for contributing to the LLM pipeline.
+Note: UUID's are not required for contributing to the LLM pipeline.
 Read contribution guide for more info.

 # Sample